Ray of Light: Commercial performance

 Ray of Light achieved commercial success in Latin America, being certified 3× platinum in Argentina for 180,000 copies recognized by Cámara Argentina de Productores de Fonogramas y Videogramas (CAPIF) and platinum in Brazil for shipments of over 250,000 units certified by Associação Brasileira dos Produtores de Discos (ABPD).
 In Mexico, initial shipments of the album were 30,000 units.
 The album also achieved commercial success in Oceania, debuting at number one on the albums chart in Australia and New Zealand.
 It was certified triple platinum by Australian Recording Industry Association (ARIA) and platinum by Recording Industry Association of New Zealand (RIANZ) for shipments of 210,000 and 15,000 copies respectively.
 Ray of Light became the best-selling album from Warner Music in the Asia-Pacific region during 1998, and sold over one million copies in Asia as of June 1999.

-Ray of Light achieved its biggest commercial reception in European countries, where it topped the European Top 100 Albums chart and was certified seven times platinum by the International Federation of the Phonographic Industry (IFPI) for sales of seven million copies, becoming the ninth best-selling album in Europe for the 1998–2007 period.
+Ray of Light achieved its strongest commercial reception in European countries, where it topped the European Top 100 Albums chart and was certified seven times platinum by the International Federation of the Phonographic Industry (IFPI) for sales of seven million copies, becoming the ninth best-selling album in Europe for the 1998–2007 period.
 In the United Kingdom, Ray of Light debuted at number one on the UK Albums Chart with opening sales of nearly 139,000 copies and remained at the top spot for two weeks.
 It was certified six times platinum by the British Phonographic Industry (BPI) for shipment of 1.8 million copies.
 As of 2018, the album sold 1,730,000 units in the UK according to Official Charts Company.
 In France, Ray of Light entered the albums chart at number two, staying there for seven weeks before descending the chart.
 It was certified three times platinum by the Syndicat National de l'Édition Phonographique (SNEP) for shipments of 900,000 copies.
 In Germany, the album reached number one on the Media Control Charts and remained there for seven weeks.
-It remains Madonna's best-selling album in Germany with three times platinum certification from Bundesverband Musikindustrie (BVMI) for shipment of 1.5 million copies.
+It remains Madonna's best-selling album in Germany, with a triple-platinum certification from Bundesverband Musikindustrie (BVMI) for shipment of 1.5 million copies.
 In the rest of Europe, Ray of Light topped the official charts of Belgium, Netherlands, Finland, Greece, Hungary, Italy, Norway, Spain and Switzerland.